The One-Person Unicorn Is Already Here

 The gold rush nobody sees

 We are in the middle of a gold rush.
-But most people are looking at the wrong thing.
+Most people are looking at the wrong thing.

 Vibe coding changed software development.
 What the printing press did for books, vibe coding will do for software.
 I describe what I want in natural language.
 AI writes the code.
 I review, adjust, ship.
 What used to take a week takes an afternoon.
 I'm not a 10x engineer.
 I'm a 1x engineer with 10x tools and 10x effort.